1871fotc/fotc/docs/bios/bio-index.md

     - Click a column name to sort the table.
     - "Also Known As" names are shown in (brackets).
     - Dates are formatted as yyyy-mm-dd (year, month, day) to aid sorting.
 Where a day, month or year is unknown, a placeholder value of "dd", "mm", or "yyyy" is used.
-    - Where a Plot number is unknown, a placeholder value of "xx" is used.
+    - Where a Grave number is unknown, a placeholder value of "xx" is used.
 Learn more about [finding graves at Toowong Cemetery](../cemetery/finding-graves.md).
     - The link to the Biography includes (if available):

         - the text from the self-guided walk